simonemmott/pyde/README.md

 ----------|--------------
---help    | Show help on the about command and exit --target  | Set the directory that the `pyde` command should update
+--help    | Show help on the about command and exit --target  | Set the directory that the `pyde` command should update --api     | Set the location of the Open API document to read.
+The loaded meta data will be available in the api attribute of the meta data.